 - Blue belt, in the same color as his helmet

-- Light green body and light yellow armor
+- Light to medium green body and light orange armor

 - Short straps at the back of the armor